deNBI/simpleVMWorkshop/Readme.md

 ### Section 2: Verify your VM properties and tools

-In the second part you will test whether SimpleVM correctly provisioned your VM with all your tools installed on it.
+In the second section you will test whether SimpleVM correctly provisioned your VM with all your tools installed on it.

 **[Go to the second section](part2.md)**

 ### Section 3: Scale up your analysis

-In the second part you will learn about object storage and the Sequence Read Archive.
+In the third section you will learn about object storage and the Sequence Read Archive.
 Further, you will run your analysis pipeline.

 **[Go to the third section](part3.md)**

 ### Section 4: Inspect your generated data via a research environment

-In the last part you will start a virtual machine with a RStudio research environment installed.
+In the fourth section you will start a virtual machine with a RStudio research environment installed.

 **[Go to the fourth section](part4.md)**